 “The chanting seemed to have been going on for years.
 Chen could not remember a time when it had not been ringing in his ears: a surging, insistent note, threaded through with discord.
 He blinked, trying to clear his head.
 A red and gold ceiling swam above him; lights sparkled by.
 By degrees, he realized that he was still lying flat on his back on H’suen Tang’s carpet.”

-The book was filled with rich detail that created a vivid image of the environment–particularly the humidity and the desperately functioning air-conditioners–without so much world-building that readers will feel bogged by endless detail.
-Williams did use one of my unfavorite ploys of starting with a scene plucked out of the near end of the book that foreshadowed problems to come, but I forgive her, as the rest was so much fun.
-My only real criticism is the set-up of the book; we initially meet Chen in third person view, then his wife (“meanwhile, back at the ranch…”), then the demon Zhu Irzh, and then adds in a further perspective or two as the story progresses, which I felt might have jumbled the narrative unnecessarily.
+Williams did use one of my unfavorite ploys, beginning the book with a scene fraught with danger, foreshadowing problems to come, but I forgive her, as the rest was so much fun.
+And so interesting.
+My only real criticism is the structure of the book; we initially meet Chen in third person view, then his wife (“meanwhile, back at the ranch…”), then the demon Zhu Irzh, and then she adds in a further perspective or two as the story progresses, which I felt might have jumbled the narrative unnecessarily.
 It would have been more fun seeing Zhu gain humanity through others’ perspective, rather than reading him thinking about it.

 But really, what can you say about a book that contains lines such as “Passers-by took one look at Detective Inspector Chen hastening down the road with a lobster on a string, like one of the more eccentric French surrealists, and gave him a very wide berth” or followed by a discussion of how a Ministry of Hell uses pharmaceutical companies?
 Or realize that one of the major Ministries of Hell is the Ministry of Wealth?
 Love it.

 Very dense, very flavorful, very satisfying.
 Third read complete.